 Creation of the Golden Rules

 We all need some rules to follow.
-At Kilimanjaro, we very early on defined 9 Golden Rules which we expect everyone without any exceptions to follow.
+At Kilimanjaro, we very early on defined 9 Golden Rules, which we expect everyone without any exceptions, to follow.
 The vision was to create a liberated, unique and resilient company.
-One glibly talks about organisational culture, built on the foundation of a set of core values.
-If you haven’t created them as of yet, define that set of values now, to avoid ending up like every other mundane, pedestrian organisation.
+One glibly talks about an organisational culture built on the foundation of a set of core values.
+If you haven’t created them as of yet, define that set of values now to avoid ending up like every other mundane, pedestrian organisation.
 In order for the rules to be effective, the rules must be part of your way of doing things.
 One of them which is very close to our hearts and improves internal functionality is “We keep our promises”.
 In essence, we don’t make commitments to work we can’t deliver.
 This works well internally and externally for our clients.

 To begin with, for a business to thrive, it is important that employees are focused and motivated.
 To ensure this, simple rest and relaxation are essential.
 Although the ‘work-life balance’ may seem difficult, there are a couple of things you and your team can implement so that every individual is not over-worked and stressed in the company.
 At Kilimanjaro, we encourage taking time for yourself and switching off from your devices, likewise, spending quality time with family and friends and indulging in the right meals, exercise or other hobbies will help maintain balance.
 We believe that planning this time effectively will lead to an effective workplace environment.
 In summary, the more time you spend looking after your mind and body, the more you will achieve at work.